qslab-unipr/qsp-sun/README.md

 The project has been implemented using Python 3.12 (Python 3.10 or later should also work) and the latest version (0.38.0) of the *PennyLane* library.
 The implementation also makes use of the *math*, *operator*, *numpy*, and *matplotlib.pyplot* modules, which should already be present in the latest version of Python.

 ## Functions & Methods
-- **qspParameters(unit_vector : np.ndarray, n : int):** Takes the parameter vector correspnding to the desire state and the number of qubits of the input register, and returns a tuple containing all the $/alpha$ angles, a list of global phases and the diagonal of the theoretical matrix associated to each $/Lambda$.
+- **qspParameters(unit_vector : np.ndarray, n : int):** Takes the parameter vector correspnding to the desire state and the number of qubits of the input register, and returns a tuple containing all the $\alpha$ angles, a list of global phases and the diagonal of the theoretical matrix associated to each $\Lambda$.
 - **qspCircuit(N : int, M : int, alphas : list, ucg_0_angles : list):** Takes the number of input and ancillary qubits and all the angles found following Sun's algorithm, and returns the circuit object of quantum state preparation.
-- **lambdaCircuit(N : int, M : int, alphas : list):** Takes the number of input and ancillary qubits for the desire $/Lambda$ and a list of $/alpha$ angles, and returns the circuit object of $/Lambda_n$.
+- **lambdaCircuit(N : int, M : int, alphas : list):** Takes the number of input and ancillary qubits for the desire $\Lambda$ and a list of $\alpha$ angles, and returns the circuit object of $\Lambda_n$.
-- **lambdaTest(N : int, M : int, circuit : 'QuantumCircuit', lambda_diagonals : list):** Takes the number of input and ancillary qubits for the desire $/Lambda$, the circuit of $/Lambda_n$ and the diagonal of the theoretical matrix associated to $/Lambda_n$, and print the comperison metrics between the theoretical matrix and the actual matrix associated to the circuit.
+- **lambdaTest(N : int, M : int, circuit : 'QuantumCircuit', lambda_diagonals : list):** Takes the number of input and ancillary qubits for the desire $\Lambda$, the circuit of $\Lambda_n$ and the diagonal of the theoretical matrix associated to $\Lambda_n$, and print the comperison metrics between the theoretical matrix and the actual matrix associated to the circuit.
 #### Visualize the QSP circuit
 - **QuantumCircuit.printCircuit(mode : str, modulo : bool = False):** Accept different modes to visualize aspects of the circuit:
   -- *"console"* : Output the circuit diagram on console